opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Important differences between the proposed OCD data type and its corresponding VIP element, if any, are noted in each data type's "Mapping to VIP" subsection in Implementation_.

-One general note: VIP describes `<InternationalizedText> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html>`_ and `<LanguageString> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html#languagestring>`_ elements for the purposes of representing certain texts in multiple languages, e.g., the English and Spanish translations of the ``pro_statement`` and ``con_statement`` of a ``BallotMeasureContest``.
+One general note: VIP describes `<InternationalizedText> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html>`_ and `<LanguageString> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/internationalized_text.html#languagestring>`_ elements for the purposes of representing certain texts in multiple languages, e.g., the English and Spanish translations of the ``support_statement`` and ``oppose_statement`` of a ``BallotMeasureContest``.
 In this proposal, these data types are described as simple strings.

 Questions
 =========